Gain (antenna): Gain in decibels

 Published numbers for antenna gain are almost always expressed in decibels (dB), a logarithmic scale.
 From the gain factor G, one finds the gain in decibels as:

 Therefore, an antenna with a peak power gain of 5 would be said to have a gain of 7 dBi. dBi is used rather than just dB to emphasize that this is the gain according to the basic definition, in which the antenna is compared to an isotropic radiator.

 When actual measurements of an antenna's gain are made by a laboratory, the field strength of the test antenna is measured when supplied with, say, 1 watt of transmitter power, at a certain distance.
 That field strength is compared to the field strength found using a so-called reference antenna at the same distance receiving the same power in order to determine the gain of the antenna under test.
 That ratio would be equal to G if the reference antenna were an isotropic radiator (irad).

 However a true isotropic radiator cannot be built, so in practice a different antenna is used.
 This will often be a half-wave dipole, a very well understood and repeatable antenna that can be easily built for any frequency.
-The directive gain of a half-wave dipole is known to be 1.64 and it can be made nearly 100% efficient.
+The directive gain of a half-wave dipole with respect to the isotropic radiator is known to be 1.64 and it can be made nearly 100% efficient.
 Since the gain has been measured with respect to this reference antenna, the difference in the gain of the test antenna is often compared to that of the dipole.
 The gain relative to a dipole is thus often quoted and is denoted using dBd instead of dBi to avoid confusion.
 Therefore, in terms of the true gain (relative to an isotropic radiator) G, this figure for the gain is given by:

 For instance, the above antenna with a gain G = 5 would have a gain with respect to a dipole of 5/1.64 ≈ 3.05, or in decibels one would call this 10 log(3.05) ≈ 4.84 dBd.
 In general:

 Both dBi and dBd are in common use.
 When an antenna's maximum gain is specified in decibels (for instance, by a manufacturer) one must be certain as to whether this means the gain relative to an isotropic radiator or with respect to a dipole.
 If it specifies dBi or dBd then there is no ambiguity, but if only dB is specified then the fine print must be consulted.
 Either figure can be easily converted into the other using the above relationship.

-Note that when considering an antenna's directional pattern, gain with respect to a dipole does not imply a comparison of that antenna's gain in each direction to a dipole's gain in that direction.
+When considering an antenna's directional pattern, gain with respect to a dipole does not imply a comparison of that antenna's gain in each direction to a dipole's gain in that direction.
 Rather, it is a comparison between the antenna's gain in each direction to the peak gain of the dipole (1.64).
 In any direction, therefore, such numbers are 2.15 dB smaller than the gain expressed in dBi.